SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/Q - Dimensionality Reduction.md

 $$
 \begin{split}
 \boldsymbol{U} \boldsymbol{z} &= \boldsymbol{U} \boldsymbol{U}^T (\boldsymbol{x} - \boldsymbol{\mu}) \\
-                              &= \boldsymbol{x} - \boldsymbol{\mu} \\
+\boldsymbol{U} \boldsymbol{z} &= \boldsymbol{x} - \boldsymbol{\mu} \\
                \boldsymbol{x} &= \boldsymbol{U} \boldsymbol{z} + \boldsymbol{\mu}
 \end{split}
 $$

 ### Dimensionality Reduction

-The first principal component of the data carries most of the variance (information) of the data, the second principal component carries the next and so on.
+The first principal component of the data carries most of the variance (information) of the data, the second principal component carries the next most and so on.
 We can represent data in a lower $k$ dimensional space loosing the least amount of information by using the top $k$ principal components of the data.

 Let $\boldsymbol{\tilde{z}} = (z_1, z_2, \hdots z_k)^T$ be the data in the $k < n$ dimensional space and $\boldsymbol{U_k}$ be the eigenmatrix with the top $k$ eigenvectors: